-Elon Musk is without a doubt one of the most innovative leaders of our generation, Forbes even formally ranked him first in its most innovative leaders of 2019 list and he as a net worth in excess of $130bn as of November 2020 making him the second richest person in the world.
+Love him or hate him – Elon Musk is without a doubt one of the most innovative leaders of our generation, Forbes even formally ranked him first in its most innovative leaders of 2019 list and he has a net worth in excess of $215 billion according to Forbes 2022 rich list, making him the richest person in the world.
 He founded Zip2 which he sold to Compaq in 1999, he then founded X.com which became more famously known as PayPal.
 He then went on to found Space X, become CEO of Tesla, created SolarCity and founded The Boring Company, Neuralink and OpenAI.
 He is a leader who is transforming the world.
 So, what can we learn from Elon Musk’s leadership?

 Lead from the front